Pork markets to become a big winner in the US-China trade truce - KTVZ

 Pork markets to become a big winner in the US-China trade truce

-Just a day after the United States and China signed a phase 1 trade deal, The US Department of Agriculture released a report that delivers another optimistic message to US farmers: Chinese demand for pork is likely to boost the US pork markets in 2020.
+Just a day after the United States and China signed a phase one trade deal, the US Department of Agriculture released a report that delivers another optimistic message to US farmers: Chinese demand for pork is likely to boost the US pork markets in 2020.

 The latest USDA report shows that 26.5% of US pork exports went to China in November 2019, making it the largest foreign destination for US pork that month.
 A year earlier, when the trade war was at its peak, the number was 4.9% — five times smaller than what it is today.